Shooting at Great Mills High School in Maryland injures at least three people

 At least three people were injured Tuesday morning in a shooting at Great Mills High School in Maryland, police told Fox News.

 The St. Mary's County Sheriff's Office said the three victims were taken to the hospital but it was not clear how they were injured or the extent of the injuries.
-There were no fatalities immediately reported and no information on the shooter.
+There were no fatalities immediately reported.

+The Associated Press reported one of the three people injured is the shooter.
+The shooter's identity was not immediately available.
+ABC 7 reported a school resource officer jumped into action to bring the situation to an end.

 The school was placed on lockdown and students were being evacuated to Leonardtown High School to be reunified with their parents.

 The incident was contained and police were on the scene, the school said on its website.
 Maryland State Police also told Fox News they were responding to the incident.
-Agents from the Bureau of Alcohol, Tobacco and Firearms were also heading to the scene.
+The FBI and agents from the Bureau of Alcohol, Tobacco and Firearms are on the scene assisting with the investigation.

 Maryland Gov. Larry Hogan tweeted Tuesday his office was “closely monitoring the situation at Great Mills High School.”